Three Days Grace discography

 All but one of their singles ("Riot" in 2007) have charted in the top 10 on the Billboard Mainstream Rock Songs chart.
-As of 2022, they have tied with Shinedown, generating 17 number-one singles on that chart, breaking the record previously held by Van Halen.
+In September 2018, "Infra-Red" became their fourteenth song to top the chart, breaking Van Halen's record for most number-one songs on the chart.
+As of 2025, they have 19 number-one singles on that chart, one behind Shinedown's total of 20.
+They also have 20 number-one singles under the US Active Rock chart.
 The band has sold over 10 million albums and singles combined worldwide.